Welcome to St. Mark’s!

 What time is it in your life?
 Is it time to be planted, time to root, time to grow?
 If so, St. Mark's may very well be the place for you.
 We are a congregation planted in the Springfield community, rooted in the word of God, and growing in love for God and neighbor.

-New Community Gateway Operating Hours
+Community Gateway Operating Hours

 The Community Gateway is now closed during the Montessori School operating hours. and it will be open during evenings, weekends, and school holidays.
 St. Mark’s members may see some more foot traffic during the daytime along our main entrance.
 If you have a church-related social services event that needs gateway access prior to 6:00 PM, please contact the Church Office, and Maritza will coordinate with the school.
 (The gateway will be opening early on Tuesdays for Food For Others.)

-Food for Others Needs Help on Tuesday Evenings!
+Food for Others Teams Need Summer Help

 Want to know our latest financial Update? … find it HERE!